 Some view Hebrews 12:1-2 as evidence that Christians in Heaven can observe activities occurring on earth.
 The Heroes of Faith are pictured in Hebrews 11 as standing in a great stadium as they cheer for Christians who are running the “race that is set before them.”
 I don’t particularly agree with this interpretation.
 I think that the writer to the Hebrews was simply using them as encouraging examples to us that our faith can result in victorious living, too!

 On the other hand, Julie and I listened with rapt attention as one of our missionary friends from the Middle East described the raid on her family by the secret police of a nation that often persecuted Christians.
 Her skull was split open by an axe.
 Her husband was beaten mercilessly.
 God miraculously protected their children.
 She was air evacuated to Vienna and miraculously survived with all her mental and motor skills intact!
 Her husband fully recovered.
-She wept as she described the horror of the attack; however, moments later her lips curled up in a soft smile as she told of the vision she had during the attack of the saints of Hebrew 11 cheering her on in her pain.
+She wept as she described the horror of the attack; however, moments later her lips curled up in a soft smile as she told of the vision she had during the attack of the saints of Hebrews 11 cheering her on in her pain.

-While these examples might hint at your mother being to hear (and see) you on earth, they are certainly not definitive.
+While these examples might hint at your mother being able to hear (and see) you on earth, they are certainly not definitive.
 My opinion is that—I just don’t know the answer.
 But, maybe the following story can put things in perspective.